mohitxya/mohitxya.github.io/_posts/2025-10-21-mnist-classifier.md

 ---
 layout: post
-title: Hello World
+title: "Building an MNIST Classifier from Scratch"
 categories: [content, demo]
-topic: general
+topic: technical
 ---

 Hello and welcome.
 The only purpose of this post is to greet you when your site comes alive for the first time.